 What is a dragon boat race?

-An event for people to get together and have some fun on the water, join in good natured competition and in the case of Paddle for Pink, raise funds to support breast cancer programs and research.
+An event for people to get together and have some fun on the water, join in good natured competition and in the case of Paddle for Pink, raise funds to support breast cancer programs provided free to community members.
 Boats, life jackets and paddles are provided, so participants don’t need to bring any special gear, although hats, sunglasses and sunscreen are recommended.
-A steerer/coach and drummer are provided if needed, so no special skills are required to form a team to compete.
+A steerer/coach and drummer are provided if needed, so no special skills are required to form a team.

 What happens at a race?

-Your Team Captain attends the Team Captain meeting with the race coordinators at the beginning of the race day to get the details of their races along with important event and safety information.
-The Team Captain then holds a short team meeting and communicates the information and is responsible for getting the team to marshalling in the racing area before their heat/race.
-A race schedule will be determined and each Community Team will race in two or three 250m races during the festival.
-BCS and Club Teams are a different division and compete in at least three 500m races.
-A medal awards ceremony will take place at the end of the race day at the entertainment stage.
+The Team Captain attends the Team Captain meeting with the race coordinators at the beginning of the race day to get the details of their races along with important event and safety information.
+The Team Captain holds a short team meeting and communicates the information and is responsible for getting the team to marshalling in the racing area before their heat/race.
+A race schedule will be determined and each Community Team will race in three 250m races during the festival.

-Teams usually bring a canopy tent, prepared food (no cooking allowed), non-alcoholic beverages, a table and chairs to “set up camp” where they relax, socialize and watch the races.
+Teams usually bring a canopy tent, prepared food (no cooking allowed), non-alcoholic beverages, a table and chairs to “set up camp” to relax, socialize and watch the races.
 All attendees are encouraged to check out the festival entertainment, silent auction, vendors and activities at the site.

 Putting the team together:

-Each team identifies a Team Captain (or co-captains) who will register the team online.
+Each team identifies a Team Captain (or co-captains) who registers the team online.
 Recruit team members of friends, family members, co-workers, etc., ages 16 and up.
-We suggest recruiting 23 participants: 20 paddlers, 1 drummer, and 2 alternates but you can form a team with as few as 16 participants.
+We suggest recruiting up to 25 participants: 20 paddlers, 1 drummer, and 4 alternates, but you can form a team with as few as 16 paddlers.
 It is a fun day out on the water with about 50 teams.